MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-define-check-layouts.md

 ---
-title: Specify the Layout of a Cheque| Microsoft Docs
+title: Specify the Layout of a Cheque
-description: You can design and print your cheques in different formats to conform with standards.
+description: You can design and print your cheques in different formats to conform with standards set by your local authorities.
 author: edupont04
 ms.service: dynamics365-business-central
 ms.topic: conceptual